leon4rd/test/README.md

-## What kind of music do mummy's like?
-Rap
+## Did you hear the one about the giant pickle?
+He was kind of a big dill.